ravi-222/YelpCamp/README.md

 # YelpCamp
-A node based RESTful web app.
+A node based RESTful web app with authentication using MongoDB and server rendered pages.